-1. Ignoring the fact that it came and pass.
+1. Ignoring the fact that you didn’t work on it.

 You are your most important client.

-Nobody else's career, health, relationships, life, has a more significant effect on your ability to experience life to its fullest, to fulfill your mission, to serve the world with your unique and valuable experiences.
+Nobody else's career, health, relationships, or spiritual growth, has a more significant effect on your ability to experience life to its fullest -- to fulfill your mission, to serve the world with your unique and valuable gifts.
 You are your most important client.
-The next time you schedule with yourself, remember this.

 Make a decision that starting today, you will treat yourself like your most important client.

-So don't schedule with yourself so casually.
+So be careful not to schedule with yourself so casually.

 Another common response: